Eurovision Young Dancers 1989

-The Eurovision Young Dancers 1989 was the third edition of the Eurovision Young Dancers held at the Palais des Congrès in Paris, France, on 28 June 1989.
-Organised by the European Broadcasting Union (EBU) and host broadcaster France Régions 3 (FR3), dancers from ten countries participated in the televised final.
-A total of seventeen countries took part in the competition. and made their debut at the contest.
+Eurovision Young Dancers 1989 was the 3rd edition of Eurovision Young Dancers, held on 28 June 1989 at the Palais des Congrès in Paris, France, and presented by Zizi Jeanmaire and Alain Duault.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster France Régions 3 (FR3).

+Dancers representing seventeen countries took part in the competition, with ten of them participating in the televised final.
+Cyprus and Portugal made their debut at the contest.

-The participant countries could send one or two dancers, male or female, that could not be older than 19.
+The participating broadcaster could send one or two dancers, male or female, that could not be older than 19.
 Each dancer was free to participate in any of these two categories: classical dancing or contemporary, modern or jazz dancing.
 The pas de deux performances could not be longer than ten minutes, while the variations could not be longer than five minutes.
 There were four awards that year: contemporary dancing prize, classical dancing prize and two jury's special prizes (also for contemporary and classical dance).